alangrainger/share-note-self-hosted-backend/README.md

 ## Installation

-1. Create `env.cfg` file with your specific configuration
+1. Create `/public/env.cfg` file with your specific configuration
 2. Point your API web root to `/public/`
 3. Point your shared notes location web root to `/shared-root/`